vinifmor/bauh/README.md

 - It relies on [NodeJS](https://nodejs.org/en/), [Electron](https://electronjs.org/) and [nativefier](https://github.com/jiahaog/nativefier) to do all the magic, but you do not need them installed on your system.
 An isolated installation environment will be generated at **~/.local/share/bauh/web/env**.
+- It supports DRM protected content through a custom Electron implementation provided by [castLabs](https://github.com/castlabs/electron-releases). nativefier handles the switch between the official Electron and the custom.
-- The isolated environment is created based on the settings defined in [environment.yml](https://github.com/vinifmor/bauh-files/blob/master/web/environment.yml)
+- The isolated environment is created based on the settings defined in [environment.yml](https://raw.githubusercontent.com/vinifmor/bauh-files/master/web/env/v1/environment.yml)
  (downloaded during runtime).
 - Some applications require Javascript fixes to properly work.
 If there is a known fix, bauh will download the file from [fix](https://github.com/vinifmor/bauh-files/tree/master/web/fix) and attach it to the generated app.